AdelineXinyi/af-frontend-challenge/README.md

 - Display fetched cat image from cataas api on click of the button
 - Navigation through viewed images using Previous and Next buttons
 - Save selected images to local gallery (with display)
+- On click, image in gallery section will show full view

 ## Development